What are 7 Things you really shouldn’t do in a National Park? Here are the rules and regulations that protect wildlife, plants, and visitors…

 Before visiting, you should pledge to abide by these rules.
 You should also take the Yellowstone Pledge for whatever park you’re visiting.

-1. You Cannot Feed the Wildlife
+1. Do Not Feed the Wildlife

 The first item on the list is not feeding the wildlife.
 Feeding a cute little chipmunk some of your lunch can be tempting.
 However, human food can make wild animals extraordinarily ill or even kill them.